How to share access to your Google Analytics account

 - Sign into your Analytics account

-- Choose which level you want to add the user, account, property or view and click user management
+- Choose which level you want to add the user, account, property or view and click Account Access Management.

-- Select the permission you want to grant the user
+- Enter their email address and select the permission level you want to grant.

 If you are still unsure about anything to do with Google Analytics or have some other questions that you want to ask then feel free to get in touch.
 We provide digital marketing services for a wide range of clients and could help you get the most out of your marketing!